Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 Compare and Contrast Essays for Older Students

 This type of essay compares two like or unlike things, drawing ways they are the same or different.
-It’s useful as it provides structure for aspiring essayists that they can use to outline a longer work.
+It’s useful as it provides a structure for aspiring essayists that they can use to outline a longer work.
 Some ideas include:

-23. Homework vs. Class Assignments
+52. Homework vs. Class Assignments

 Which has more value, homework or assignments completed in class?
-This essay topic would explore the contrast between these two types of school assignments.
+This essay topic will explore the contrast between these two types of school assignments.
 For fun, give it to students to complete in class… and then ask them to revise it at home.

-24. Social Media Vs. In-Person Interaction
+53. Social Media Vs. In-Person Interaction

-25. Physical Education Vs. Nutritional Education
+54. Physical Education Vs. Nutritional Education

-26. Life Before And After The Internet
+55. Life Before And After The Internet

 Older students and adult learners can remember a time before we spend so much time.
 Is life any better now that we spend so much time connected to the Internet?
-This essay explores what it means to be always connected.
+This essay explores what it means to be constantly connected.

-27. Right Side Vs Left Side of the Brian Thinkers
+56. Right Side Vs Left Side of the Brian Thinkers

-28. Tea Vs Coffee
+57. Tea Vs Coffee

 Caffeine is a staple for many students and workers.
 It gives you a boost of energy in the morning, which allows you to get more done.
 It also helps if you have a test coming up and need to study hard.